 It’s really a big question to see lots of Google online money making scams and programs who still listed in the ClickBank marketplace.
 We all now that ClickBank is a good place to make money as an affiliate, or a seller, not good as the others for many reasons, but they are online since years.
 In this post, I’ll show you some of the ClickBank scam programs that you should never try.

-You can also read: How to know if a website is Safe to buy from.
+- You can also read: How to know if a website is safe to buy from.

 Before starting, you should know that Google is not a game that scammers can play with and get quick rich from it as 1,2,3.
-Google is one of the few companies in the world that run research with the smartest people in this planet.
+Google is one of the few companies in the world that run research with the smartest people on this planet.
 Safety and security are some of their top goals to continue their business.